Usinara kingdom: Usinaras in Kurukshetra war

 The Usinaras had joined the Kurukshetra war on the side of Kauravas.
 Karna Parava refers to the Kekayas, the Malavas, the Madrakas, the Dravidas of fierce prowess, the Yaudheyas, the Lalittyas, the Kshudrakas, the Usinaras, the Tundikeras, the Savitriputras etc. who had supported Karna on 17th day of the war, as all having been slain by Arjuna.

 Usinaras as degraded Kshatriyas

-Anusasana Parva of Mahabharata states that the tribes of the Sakas, Yavanas, Kambojas, Dravidas, Kalingas, Pulindas, Usinarass, Kolisarpas, Mahishakas and others were originally noble Kshatriyas but became Vrishalas (degraded Kshatriyas) due to their lose of contact with the Brahmanas.
+Anusasana Parva of Mahabharata states that the tribes of the Sakas, Yavanas, Kambojas, Dravidas, Kalingas, Pulindas, Usinarass, khasas, Kolisarpas, Mahishakas and others were originally noble Kshatriyas but became Vrishalas (degraded Kshatriyas) due to their lose of contact with the Brahmanas.

 Further epic references

 According to Mahabharatra, Sibi was son of the king of Usinara country near Gandhara.
 The charity and devotion of prince Sibi have been greatly extolled by the sage Markandeya in the epic.

 Mahabharata also speaks of Usinara princes as sacrificing on two small streams near Jamna There was also one king Usinara i.e. king of Usinara country, contemporary of king Janaka of Videha.
 Garagya Balaki, a contemporary of Janaka lived for some time in Usinara country.

 Mahabharata (and Katha sarit-sagara) refer to Usinaragiri which is located near Kankhala at the point where Ganges issues from the hills.
 It is said to be identical with Usiragiri of Divayavadana and Usira-dhvaja of Vanaya texts.

 There is also an epic reference Suyajna, the king of the Usinaras.

 In the Sabha Parva of the epic, Krishna tells that Usinara had a daughter named Aushinara.
 Aushinara married sage Gautama, at Magadha, the kingdom of Jarasandha.
 She gave birth to many children, including monarchs like Kakshivat.